100-Question Readiness Simulation Blueprint Mapped to N10-009 Weights

 Key Takeaways

-• The purpose of a simulation is to test endurance, pacing, mixed-topic switching, and remediation priorities.
+• The simulation tests endurance, pacing, mixed-topic switching, and remediation priorities, not just recall.

-• Include multiple-choice, multiple-select, ordering, matching, and PBQ-style tasks without using prohibited or recalled exam content.
+• Include multiple-choice, multiple-select, ordering, matching, and PBQ-style tasks built from your own scenarios, never recalled exam content.

-• Score the simulation by domain, error type, and confidence level, not just by total percentage.
+• Score by domain, error type, and confidence level rather than by total percentage alone.

-• A candidate is more ready when misses are explainable, remediated, and decreasing across timed mixed sets.
+• You are more ready when misses are explainable, remediated, and decreasing across timed mixed sets.

 100-Question Readiness Simulation Blueprint

-A final readiness simulation should feel like a complete mixed practice event.
-It should not be a list of chapter-end review questions in order.
-The value comes from switching topics under time pressure, making decisions from scenario evidence, and then remediating misses with precision.
+A final readiness simulation should feel like a complete mixed practice event, not a list of chapter-end questions in order.
+The value comes from switching topics under time pressure, deciding from scenario evidence, then remediating misses with precision.

-This does not claim the exam will contain exactly 100 questions.
-The actual exam allows a maximum of 90 questions.
-The 100-question format is a study tool because percentages convert cleanly to question counts.
+This does not claim the real exam has 100 questions.
+The live exam delivers a maximum of 90 questions in 90 minutes.
+The 100-question format is purely a study convenience because the percentages convert cleanly to whole counts.

 Suggested Question Mix